esa/pagmo2/doc/sphinx/docs/cpp/r_policies/fair_replace.rst

       The replacement algorithm determines first how many individuals in *inds* can be replaced.
 This depends both on the migration rate specified upon construction, and on the size :math:`S` of *inds*.

-      After having established the number :math:`N` of individuals can be replaced in *inds*, the algorithm then selects the top :math:`N` individuals from *mig*, merges them with *inds* into a new population, and returns the top :math:`S` individuals from the new population.
+      After having established the number :math:`N` of individuals that can be replaced in *inds*, the algorithm then selects the top :math:`N` individuals from *mig*, merges them with *inds* into a new population, and returns the top :math:`S` individuals from the new population.
 The ranking of individuals in *mig* and in the new population